How to Tell Time in Chinese: Vocabulary, Times of the Day, Expressions and More

-- How to Name Hours in Chinese
+- How to Tell Hours in Chinese

-- How to Name Minutes in Chinese
+- How to Tell Minutes in Chinese

-- How to Tell Half and Quarter Hours
+- Half and Quarter Hours in Chinese

 - How to Tell Any Time in Chinese

-- Key Times of the Day
+- Different Times of the Day in Chinese

-How to Name Hours in Chinese
+How to Tell Hours in Chinese

 We’ll begin by learning how to tell hours in Chinese.
 To tell the hour, simply say: